Online Education Pilot Programs

 - Universities have an obligation to test new approaches to delivering education, particularly those regarding the impact of technology on higher education.
 By directly working with multiple online platforms, UT hopes to add to the tools already available to deliver instruction - not replace existing, proven instructional methods.

-- The pilot programs align with Gov. Haslam’s “Drive to 55” campaign to have 55 percent of Tennesseans earn a postsecondary degree by 2025, and because of that connection, are being funded by a special appropriation from the state.
+- The pilot programs align with Gov. Haslam’s “Drive to 55” campaign to have 55 percent of Tennesseans earn a postsecondary degree by 2025, and because of that connection, are being funded by special appropriations from the state.

 - The primary objective is to evaluate the efficacy of additional teaching platforms and technologies and to use findings to determine future plans.